dmolsen/MQSugr/README.md

 ### Creating Breakpoints ###

 Breakpoints and their related tests are the core of MQSugr.
+The names of the tests just match [those features detected by Modernizr](http://www.modernizr.com/docs/#s2).
-The following are examples of how you could use them to load specific files:
+I assume that if you use [custom tests](http://www.modernizr.com/docs/#addtest) they'll work.
+I haven't tried The following are examples of how you could use them to load specific files:

     // loads 720.css if min-width is 720px
     breakpoint: '720px'